Claudia gens: Branches and cognomina

 The other main branch of the patrician Claudii bore the surname Nero, originally a Sabine praenomen described as meaning, fortis ac strenuus, which roughly translated is "strong and sturdy."
 It may be the same as the Umbrian praenomen Nerius.
 This family was distinguished throughout the latter Republic, and gave rise to several of the early emperors, including Tiberius, Claudius, and Nero.
 An oddity of the names by which these emperors are known today is that several of their ancestors bore the name Tiberius Claudius Nero; of three emperors belonging to the same family, one is known by a praenomen, one by a nomen, and one by a cognomen.
 Some members of the imperial family adopted the fashion of wearing their hair short at the sides and front but long in the back, over the nape of the neck.
 Describing the appearance of Tiberius, Suetonius calls it a family trait.
 This style visible on some busts of Tiberius and Caligula, his grandnephew and successor.

 The most illustrious family of the plebeian Claudii bore the surname Marcellus, which is a diminutive of the praenomen Marcus.
-They gained everlasting fame from the exploits of Marcus Claudius Marcellus, one of Rome's finest generals, and a towering figure of the Second Punic War, who was five times consul, and won the spolia opima, defeating and killing the Gallic king, Viridomarus, in single combat.
+They gained everlasting fame from the exploits of Marcus Claudius Marcellus, one of Rome's finest generals, and a towering figure of the Second Punic War.
+He was five times consul, and won the spolia opima, defeating and killing the Gallic king, Viridomarus, in single combat.

 Most of those who used the spelling Clodius were descended from plebeian members of the gens, but one family by this name was a cadet branch of the patrician Claudii Pulchri, which voluntarily went over to the plebeians, and used the spelling Clodius to differentiate themselves from their patrician relatives.

 Caecus, the surname of one of the Claudii Crassi, refers to the condition of his blindness, which is well-attested, although it appears that he did not become blind until his old age.
 Caecus' initial cognomen was Crassus.
 According to one legend, he was struck blind by the gods during his censorship, after inducing the ancient family of the Potitii to teach the sacred rites of Hercules to the public slaves.
 The Potitii themselves were said to have perished as a result of this sacrilege.
 However, Claudius was relatively young at the time of his censorship in 312 BC, and was elected consul sixteen years later, in 296.

 Caecus' brother, who shared the same praenomen, was distinguished by the cognomen Caudex, literally meaning a "treetrunk", although metaphorically it was an insult, meaning a "dolt."
 According to Seneca, he obtained the surname from his attention to naval affairs.